-A brief story about figuring things out for yourself:
+A brief story about figuring things out for yourself.

 As we lolled about that afternoon (there is lots of lolling about in a research lab), I told the whole story to the other folks in the lab.
 They knew of my frustrations – something about inventing swear words came up – and were glad to see me happy again.
-When I finished the story, one of the researchers, a tiny Japanese man about five years past retirement age, jumped up and clapped.
+When I finished the story, one researcher, a tiny Japanese man about five years past retirement age, jumped up and clapped.
 He laughed aloud and told me to forget all the crappy stuff I learned in college.
 He said that in spite of all the junk they tried to cram into me, I had finally learned the most valuable lesson in science and I was now ready to do real work.
-And I think he was right.
+I think he was right.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!